nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `add n/NAME sp/SPORT v/Venue [pa/PARTICIPANTS]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-An event can have zero or more particpants.
+An event can have zero or more participants.
 Note that the participants must be valid persons in the database.
 </div>